-The Company has established risk policies and limits governing concentrations risk arising mainly from its investment activities in single name obligor, sector and cross-border exposures.
-Any potential activity that may breach the concentration limits has to be reviewed by the Risk Management function and approved by the designated executives in the first line according to the Company's Activity Approval and Monitoring Process.
+The Company has established risk standards and limits governing concentrations risk arising mainly from its investment activities in single name obligor, sector and cross-border exposures.
+Any activity that may breach the concentration limits has to be reviewed by the Risk Management function and approved by the designated executives in the First Line according to the Company's Activity Approval and Monitoring Process.